 Like Johnson & Johnson, Bard Medical’s brands were approved under the 510(k) process.
 Bard even outsourced the clinical testing for its Alyte Y-Mesh device, relying on data from a 2010 European survey of 17 surgeons to get the brand approved by the FDA.
 Bard makes transvaginal mesh kits for both prolapse and incontinence.

-Hundreds of patients who received Bard transvaginal mesh have already filed lawsuits against the company for injuries related to the products.
-These customers suffered from erosion, organ perforation, nerve damage, migrated mesh and infection caused by Bard’s brands.
+Almost 11,000 patients who received Bard transvaginal mesh have already filed lawsuits against the company for injuries related to the products.
+These women suffered from erosion, organ perforation, nerve damage, migrated mesh and infection caused by Bard’s brands.

 |Prolapse Repair||Bladder Sling|